High School

 Duration: Semester Long

-This course is designed to help students confidently step into the future.
+This semester-long course is designed to help students confidently step into the future.
 Under the premise that students were designed on purpose and for a purpose, they will explore interests, skills and goals to create a plan for what to do after graduation.
 They will begin by looking at purpose, personality and interests with guided assessments.
 Using insight gained from those assessments, they will begin to explore options, create a plan and define some actionable steps.
 While not homework heavy, there will be required assignments including short readings, worksheets, research and short writing assignments helping students integrate what they are discovering.
 This one semester, one credit course counts as either a directed or general elective.

 Grade Levels: 11th and 12th grade only